To ease assembling the URL, you can have WinSCP generate it for you.

 - Drop bit count part (the number after

-- Replace remaining space and all colons (
+- Replace the remaining space with a dash sign (

 For example WinSCP fingerprint